Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

   </div>
 </div>

 Now the server responded with the infamous 404 status code, telling the client that it could not find the specified file we requested.
 This makes sense because the file does not exist.
 Also notice that the server still returned a HTML page that shows the error.
-This is same error page you get when you navigate the non existent page from your browser:
+This is the same error page you get when you navigate to the non existent page from your browser:

 <div style="width:100%;">
   <div style="margin: 0 auto; width:100%;">